 The auditing standards state clearly that where management has a functioning risk management system in place auditors should use this as a basis for carrying out their own risk assessment.

-While risk management is a logical process, many public sector organisations do not address risk management in a consistent and structured way.
+While risk management is a logical process, many public sector organisations do not address risk management in a consistent and structured way and do not have effective internal control.
 In this situation auditors must make their own judgements about risk within the organisation.
 In other words: the auditor must assess risks to the achievement of the organisation’s objectives even if management do not.